Sideko-Inc/sideko/docs/CLI.md

 ###### **Options:**

-* `-p`, `--prod` — Flag to deploy to production environment.
+* `--prod` — Flag to deploy to production environment.
 If not set, it will deploy to preview
+* `--no-wait` — Flag to not poll until the deployment has completed